David Hockney: Awards and honours

+In 2012 Hockney was voted Britain's most influential artist in a poll of 1,000 British artists commissioned by The Other Art Fair.
+That year, he was among the British cultural icons selected by the artist Sir Peter Blake to appear in a new version of his most famous artwork – the Beatles' Sgt.
+Pepper's Lonely Hearts Club Band album cover – to celebrate the British cultural figures of his life that he most admired.

-He is an honorary member of the Printmakers Council.
+Hockney was also a Royal Academician, and an honorary member of the Printmakers Council.

+As an important contributor to the pop art movement of the 1960s, he is considered one of the most influential British artists of the 20th and 21st centuries.

 Art market

-On 21 June 2006, Hockney's painting The Splash sold for £2.6 million.
+On 21 June 2006 Hockney's painting The Splash sold for £2.6 million.
 It was offered for auction again on 11 February 2020, with an estimate of £20–30 million and sold, to an unknown buyer, for £23.1 million.